 Step 2: Check the connection the second time to ensure it is well connected, as stated above, then plug the inverter into the power outlet.

 Step 3: The battery may charge for 2 to 3 hours from the Same high power supply from inverters.
-However, this method should only be used when you are in haste.
+However, this method should only be used when you are in a hurry.

 4. The use of Battery Isolators